-You can add movies and music to your documents as well:
+You can add movies and music to your documents to make them more interactive:

-- 1. Click on the Media button in the toolbar. - 2.
-To add a movie, select Movies from the drop-down menu at the top of the dialog box.
-To add an audio file, select iTunes from the drop-down menu. - The area below the drop-down menu will show different collections you can click on to see files saved on your computer.
+- Click on the Media button in the toolbar. - To add a movie, select the Movies tab at the top of the dialog box.
+To add an audio file, select Audio. - 3.
+The area below the tabs will show different collections you can click on to see files saved on your computer.
 Once you select a collection, you will see a list of the files it contains.
-Movies will display as thumbnails, while audio files will be listed with additional information such as the duration and artist name. - 4.
-To preview any of the files, click on the Play button at the bottom of the window. - 5.
-Once you find the file you want to use, drag it into the page until you see a green plus sign and release your mouse to add it to the document. - 6.
-Use the handles to resize the preview if you're adding a movie, or drag to move it to a different location on the canvas.
-If you are adding a sound file, you will see a speaker icon you can move anywhere in the document. - 7.
-Open the Quicktime Inspector (last button on the right when you open the Inspector) to set additional options. - The slider at the top can be used to change the poster frame (the preview image displayed before the movie plays in your presentation).
+Movies will display as thumbnails, while audio files will be listed with additional information such as the duration and artist name. - To preview any of the files, click on the Play button at the bottom of the window. - Once you find the file you want to use, drag it into the document canvas until you see a green plus sign and release your mouse to add it to the document. - 6.
+Use the handles to resize the movie preview if you're adding a movie, or drag to move it to a different location on the canvas.
+If you are adding a sound file, you will see a speaker icon.
+To play the media file, the person viewing the document has to double-click on the movie preview or the speaker icon.
+To stop the file from playing they have to click outside of it.
+You may want to include a caption next to the movie preview or speaker icon with these instructions. - 7.
+Open the QuickTime Inspector (last button on the right when you open the Inspector) to set additional options.

+The slider at the top can be used to change the poster frame (the preview image displayed before the movie plays in your document).
 A slider for adjusting the volume is also available.